santoshkrsah/Online-Storage-Drive/README.md

 # Online-Storage-drive nan as sdrive
-This Code is only for Learning purposes and it is also working **Version 2.0.5**
+This Code is only for Learning purposes and it is also working condition **Version 2.0.5**
 Bug Fixes
 Show files in "trash", "shared", "starred" and "recent" pages, if parent folder of those files is not marked for those pages.